-Before you can download a course from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 62).
+Before you can download a course from Garmin Connect, you must have a Garmin Connect account (Garmin Connect, page 64).

 - 1 Select an option:

-- · Open the Garmin Connect app.
+- Open the Garmin Connect app.

-- · Go to connect.garmin.com.
+- Go to connect.garmin.com.

 - 2 Create and save a new course, or select an existing course.

 - 3 Select an option:

-- On the Garmin Connect app, select 1.
+- On the Garmin Connect app, select 🐔.

 - On the Garmin Connect website, select Send to Device.

 - 4 Select your Edge bike computer.

 - 5 Select an option:

-- · Sync your device with the Garmin Connect app.
+- Sync your device with the Garmin Connect app.

-- Sync your device using the Garmin Express[TM] application.
+- Sync your device using the Garmin ExpressTM application.

-On your device, the course appears on the home screen.
+- On your device, the course appears on the dynamic area of the home screen.

-6 Select the course.
+- 6 Select the course.

-NOTE: If necessary, you can select Navigation > Courses to select a different course.
+- NOTE: If necessary, you can select Navigation > Courses to select a different course.

-7 Select Ride.
+- 7 Select Ride.